Leaving Grow Lights on 24 Hours: Is it Recommended?

 Indoor growers are always looking for ways to increase the health, growth, and output of crops.
 One method many have heard to accomplish this is to allow grow lights to stay on 24 hours a day.

 It is not recommended to leave your grow light running for 24 hours straight.
-Twenty four hours of light can prevent a plant from effectively carrying out respiration.
+Twenty four hours of light can prevent a plant from effectively carrying out the respiration process.

 Why Do People Leave Grow Lights Running 24 Hours In The First Place?